c3lang/c3-web/src/content/docs/references/docs/optionals.md

 ### Testing for a result without unwrapping

-The `@ok` macro will return `true` if an Optional is a result and `false` if is a fault.
-Functionally it is equivalent to `!@catch`
+The `@ok` macro will return `true` if an Optional is a result and `false` if it is a fault.
+Functionally this is equivalent to `!@catch`

     int! a = ...